robcarver17/skipperman/docs/ticksheet_entry_help_SI.md

 - you don’t need all the ticks selected to award a qualification.
 All the ticks will automatically be selected for you when you click the award button.
 - Qualifications that have already been awarded should not be withdrawn because you disagree with a previous decision - only in case of accident
+- if you withdraw a qualification from a cadet, it won't affect their ticks.
-- if you withdraw a qualification from a cadet, then all their ticks will be wiped out. **So make sure you have a paper record before doing this**
+- This means if you accidentally award a qualification to a cadet without all their ticks, and then withdraw it, you will see the missing ticks again once you have withdrawn the award.

 # Skipperman on mobile - individual cadet editing